ktonon/two-medium-model/README.md

 This makes the entire two-medium framework self-consistent across all scales.

 > **Earth Expansion as a Research Context**
 >
+> The idea that Earth’s radius may have changed over geological time has appeared in many forms throughout the history of geophysics.
+Although it sits outside the modern mainstream, it has been examined seriously by researchers such as Samuel Warren Carey, who viewed expansion as a possible unifying framework for continental drift, and Dr. James Maxlow, who produced detailed reconstructions suggesting smaller ancient Earth radii.
+A full discussion of the evidence and counter-arguments is beyond the scope of this paper; readers interested in the broader debate are encouraged to consult those primary works.
+>
+> What matters for 2MM is not the historical argument itself, but the striking fact that the model approaches the possibility of planetary growth from a completely different direction.
+Rather than beginning with geological interpretation, 2MM arrives at the idea through the internal physics of the LCM.
+Under sustained high compression, the model predicts that LCM-wave breaking and proton formation act as a continuous energy sink in planetary interiors, naturally introducing slow mass increase over geological timescales.
+>
+> One of the long-standing obstacles for expansion hypotheses has been the absence of a physically grounded mechanism capable of driving sustained planetary growth.
+2MM does not claim to resolve the entire geological debate, but it does offer a plausible mechanism where none previously existed—providing a fresh context in which expansion models can be reconsidered.
+>
+> A more detailed discussion of how 2MM predicts Earth expansion can be found at [Earth and the Solar System](./earth-and-solar-system.md).

+**Earth Expansion as a Research Context**

-> The idea of an expanding Earth has a long and diverse history in geological thought.
+The idea of an expanding Earth has a long and diverse history in geological thought.
 Although it lies outside mainstream geophysics today, it has been explored seriously by several researchers, most notably **Dr. James Maxlow**, who developed detailed reconstructions of ancient Earth radii, and **Samuel Warren Carey**, an early advocate of continental drift who also considered global expansion as a unifying framework for plate motions.
 A full discussion of the evidence and counter-arguments is beyond the scope of this paper; readers interested in the broader debate are encouraged to consult those primary works.

->
-> What is important here is that **2MM reaches the possibility of Earth expansion through a completely different line of reasoning**, driven not by geological interpretations but by the internal behavior of the LCM under extreme compression.
+What is important here is that **2MM reaches the possibility of Earth expansion through a completely different line of reasoning**, driven not by geological interpretations but by the internal behavior of the LCM under extreme compression.
 The model predicts that planetary interiors naturally become environments where **wave breaking and proton formation** act as a continuous energy sink, leading to slow mass increase over geological time.

->
-> A major reason Earth expansion is not part of mainstream geophysics today is the absence of a widely accepted physical mechanism to drive long-term planetary growth.
+A major reason Earth expansion is not part of mainstream geophysics today is the absence of a widely accepted physical mechanism to drive long-term planetary growth.
 2MM offers a potential mechanism that addresses the central objection that has historically limited the acceptance of expansion models.

 ## 4. Cosmology in an Infinite Medium